8 learning management questions

 STRATEGY PHASE LMQ3: How do my students best learn?

-LMQ4: What resources do I have at my disposal?
+LMQ4: What resources do i have at my disposal?

 LMQ5: What are my teaching strategies?

 LMQ6: Who will participate in which aspect to support the teaching strategy?

-EVIDENCE PHASE LMQ7: How will I check that students have achieved the defined learning outcomes?
+EVIDENCE PHASE LMQ7: How will i check that students have achieved the defined learning outcomes?

-LMQ8: How will I report student progress?
+LMQ8: How will i report student progress?

-The 8 LMQs are underpinned by the Dimensions of Learning (DoL) pedagogic framework.
-DoL provides a bank of evidence-based teaching strategies for developing and delivering specific learning experiences or lessons.
-These are a series of ‘step-by-step’ teaching strategies that have been confirmed by research as underpinning successful learning experiences.
+The 8 LMQs are based on the Dimensions of Learning (DoL) pedagogic framework, which provides evidence-based teaching strategies for developing and delivering specific learning experiences or lessons.
+These teaching strategies are step-by-step approaches that have been confirmed by research to underpin successful learning experiences.

-The reference to learning management is strategic as the questions were developed as a subset of the learning management teaching knowledge base.
+The term learning management is used deliberately because the questions were developed as a subset of the learning management teaching knowledge base.